Collections in Calisphere

 Curious about where these collections come from and how they’re described?
 Learn more about the collections in Calisphere, including: how primary source records are described; how shared community values and standards guide access to historical materials; how we strive to provide responsible access to digital primary sources--and how you can help!

-California Revealed from Orange County Archives
+California Revealed from ONE National Gay and Lesbian Archives

 California Revealed is a State Library initiative to help California’s public libraries, in partnership with other local heritage groups, digitize, preserve, and provide online access to archival materials - books, newspapers, photographs, audiovisual recordings, and more - that tell the incredible stories of the Golden State.
 We also provide free access and preservation services for existing digital collections for partner organizations with in-house digitization programs.
 California Revealed is supported by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.